partha-sharma/assignment-one/README.md

-kindly view it on half split display :)
+kindly view it on half split display on monitor :)